 NAESB standards have to reflect the variety of approaches because the industry operates under specific tariffs and NAESB standards.
 FERC looks to the industry to come up with standards.

 Question of standardization and whether FERC would likely mandate standardization of entire process.
-Not likely.

 Recall that Canadian supplies don’t fall under FERC jurisdiction.